nuejs/www/blog/nuekit-010/index.md

   class: blog-hero

-December 12, 2023 • Tero Piirainen
+December 14, 2023 • Tero Piirainen

 # Announcing Nuekit
 Today I’m excited to share Nuekit: a new kind of static site generator and web application builder.
 It's a very different beast than the other tools you see around.
-Particularly the developer experience and overall performance are on a whole new level.
+Particularly the developer experience is something new and special.

 *You'll get universal hot-reloading for content, layout, styling, and reactive islands*.
 Client-side routing for both websites and single-page applications.
 Extreme overall minimalism and simplicity, next-level build times, and much more.
 Most importantly: Nuekit brings you closer to web standards so your websites and apps will stand the test of time.

 In other words: Nuekit is an amazingly simple and powerful alternative to *Next.js* and *Astro*.
 The release highlights include:

 ## Universal hot-reloading [uhr]